-As regards the Board's engagement with shareholders, all shares in issue rank pari passu, all shareholders are treated equally and no shareholder receives preferential treatment.
-When making decisions of relevance to shareholders, the Board considers first and foremost the likely consequences of its decisions in light of its duty to act in the best interests of the Company.
-The Board also considers what is likely to be in the best interests of shareholders as a whole but does not consider individual shareholders' specific circumstances or desires when making its decisions.
+As regards the Board's engagement with shareholders, all shares in issue rank pari passu, all shareholders are treated equally. and no shareholder receives preferential treatment.
+When making decisions of relevance to shareholders, the Board considers first and foremost the likely consequences of its decisions in light of its duty to act in the best interests of the Company and shareholders as a whole.